Trajectory Optimization with Optimization-Based Dynamics: Optimization-Based Dynamics

 To find a stationary point of (\ref{opt_cond_lag}-\ref{opt_cond_ineq}), for a fixed central-path parameter $\mu$, we consider $w = (z, \lambda, \nu) \in \mathbf{R}^{k + q + k}$ and a residual $r : \mathbf{R}^{k + q + k} \times \mathbf{R}^p \times \mathbf{R}_{+} \rightarrow \mathbf{R}^{k + p + k}$ comprising (\ref{opt_cond_lag}-\ref{opt_cond_comp}).
 A search direction, $\Delta w \in \mathbf{R}^{k + q + k}$, is computed using the residual and its Jacobian with respect to the decision variables at the current point.
 A backtracking line search is performed to ensure that a candidate step respects the cone constraints and reduces the norm of the residual.
 Once the residual norm is below a desired tolerance, we cache the current solution $w_{\mu}$, the central-path parameter is decreased, and the procedure is repeated until the central-path parameter is below a desired tolerance.
-We refer to \cite{boyd2004convex, Nocedal2006} for additional background on these methods.
+We refer to \cite{boyd2004convex, nocedal2006numerical} for additional background on these methods.

 To differentiate (\ref{argmin}), we apply the implicit-function theorem (\ref{solution_sensitivity}) to the residual at an intermediate solution, $w_{\mu}$.
 In practice, we find that performing implicit differentiation with a solution point having a relaxed central-path parameter returns smooth gradients that improve the convergence behavior of the upper-level optimizer.
-The complete algorithm is summarized in Algorithm \ref{ip_algo} and we provide an open-source implementation of a path-following solver.